google/eddystone/configuration-service/README.md

 <br><br>
 Any other value shall be ignored.
 <br><br>
-In addition, any write shall be ignored if the lock state is not <code>0x01</code>, i.e. locked and automatic lock disabled.
+In addition, any write shall be ignored if the lock state is not <code>0x01</code>.
 The beacon must have been purposefully unlocked by the current client before a factory reset can be performed.
 </td>
 </tr>
 <tr>